 As you know Excel is very user-friendly software for daily business purpose data manipulation.
 If you have large data to compare information in your excel sheet, then excel provides split panes ability to view and compare your content in excel workbook.
-Split panes are very useful to view multiple distant parts of your worksheet at once.
-Split panes can separate the worksheet into more than one copies so that you can view and compare the data at the same time.
+These are very useful to view multiple distant parts of your worksheet at once.
+It can separate the worksheet into more than one copies so that you can view and compare the data at the same time.
 Each split panes have its own scroll bars in your worksheet, you can scroll each pane separately.

 How to Split Panes in Excel?

-Let’s understand the working of split panes in excel by the below simple examples.
+Let’s understand the working of split panes by the below simple examples.

 Example #1 – Split the Excel sheet into Panes Horizontally

 Let’s consider a sales data set as shown in the below table to apply the split panes to split the worksheet into panes horizontally.

 First, select the cell A5 then Go to the view tab and then click on the split as shown in the below screenshot.